On Nondefinability of Interior-Connectedness via the Contact Relation: The Number of Points

-In the first case, when all three atoms intersect non-vacuously, we can exclude that the atoms are like in~Figure~\ref{fig:impossible-atoms}, as the join of $\{p,q\}$ and $\{r,s\}$ is the whole $S$.
-Then, the only possibility for three atoms to be pairwise in topological contact is that they have a point in common, let it be $s$, as in Figure~\ref{fig:with-Heyting}.
-In the same figure, the diagram on the right represents the frame structure of the topology $\tau$ determined by the algebra.
-From it, we can see that $\klam{S,\tau}$ is---up to homeomorphism---precisely the space $T\setminus\{a\}$ in Figure~\ref{fig:4-point-subspace}, whose only non-empty internally connected subsets are atoms and the unity.
-By Lemma~\ref{lem:4-points}, the isomorphic image of $\RC(\tau)$---if we limit ourselves to only at most 4-point spaces---must have the maximal contact, and so the contact must hold among all pairs of atoms.
-Then, it will again be homeomorphic to $T\setminus\{a\}$, and so will have no different internally connected regular closed sets, and thus there is no way to map any of the internally connected sets to a set that does not have the property.
-In consequence, in the case of all three atoms in contact, at least one of the spaces involved must have more than five points.
+In the first case, the only possibility for three atoms to be pairwise in topological contact is that they have a point in common; let it be $s$, as in Figure~\ref{fig:with-Heyting}.
+In the same figure, the diagram on the right represents the frame structure of the topology $\tau $ determined by the algebra.
+From it, we can see that $ \langle S,\tau \rangle $ is---up to homeomorphism---precisely the space $T\setminus \{a\}$ in Figure~\ref{fig:f(C)-is-not-IC}, whose only nonempty interior-connected subsets are atoms and the unity.
+By Lemma~\ref{lem:4-points}, the isomorphic image of $\RCvtex (\tau )$---if we limit ourselves to only at most four-point spaces---must have the maximal contact, and so the contact must hold among all pairs of atoms.
+Then, it will again be homeomorphic to $T\setminus \{a\}$, and so will have no different interior-connected regular closed sets, and thus there is no way to map any of the interior-connected sets to a set that does not have the property.
+In consequence, in the case of all three atoms in contact, at least one of the spaces involved must have at least five points.

-In the second case, only one pair of atoms is in contact, i.e., the situation in Figure~\ref{fig:2-atoms-intersect} holds.
-Here, we have only one internally connected set that is neither the empty set, nor atom, nor the whole space, i.e., $\{q,r,s\}$ (interestingly, this set is clopen).